Diet - full liquid

 For most people on a full liquid diet, the goal is to get 1,350 to 1,500 calories and 45 grams of protein a day.

-Eating only a full liquid diet gives you enough nutrition.
-You can stay on it for a long time.
-Your doctor may recommend certain vitamins and supplements.
+Eating only a full liquid diet gives you enough energy, protein, and fat.
+But it does not give you enough fiber.
+And you may not get all the vitamins and minerals you need.
+So, your doctor may recommend that you take certain vitamins and supplements.
 This diet is safe for people with diabetes, but only when they are followed closely by their doctor.

 Why You May Need This Diet